microsoft/terraform-provider-msgraph/docs/resources/resource_collection.md

 page_title: "msgraph_resource_collection Resource - terraform-provider-msgraph"
 subcategory: ""
 description: |-
-  Manage the full contents of a child collection (members, owners, appRoleAssignments, etc.) for an existing Microsoft Graph resource.
+  Manage the full contents of a child reference collection (such as group members or owners) for an existing Microsoft Graph resource.
 Missing items are added; extra remote items are removed.
 ---

 # msgraph_resource_collection (Resource)

-Manage the full contents of a child collection (members, owners, appRoleAssignments, etc.) for an existing Microsoft Graph resource.
+Manage the full contents of a child reference collection (such as group members or owners) for an existing Microsoft Graph resource.
 Missing items are added; extra remote items are removed.

 ## Example Usage